borenstein-lab/CoMiDA/README.md

 ### USE:

-After compilation, you will have an executable called `design_community` in the bin directory.  `design_community` functions as a wrapper for three other executables: `write_design_problem`, `cbc` (if you have downloaded it), and `get_solution_species`.  `design_community` takes three main arguments: a file representing the species to reaction mapping, a comma-delimited list of substrates, and a comma-delimited list of products, as shown below:
+After compilation, you will have an executable called `design_community` in the bin directory.  `design_community` functions as a wrapper for three other executables: `write_design_problem`, `cbc` (if you have downloaded it), and `get_solution_species`.  `design_community` takes one argument: a file representing the entire problem definition, including the list of available substrates, and substrates that the community must be able to convert to other metabolites, the desired products, and the mapping of which species can catalyze which reactions:

-`./design_community species->reactions substrates products`
+`./design_community problem_definition_file`

 The output is then a list of species in the minimal solution community found by the algorithm printed to stdout.